The US Foreign Tax Credit – A Complete Guide for Expats

 To claim the Foreign Earned Income Exclusion, expats must also demonstrate that they meet one of two IRS definitions of living abroad.
-The first is that they spend at least 330 full days a year outside of the US (this is called the Physical Presence Test), and the second is that they are a permanent resident in another country (this is called the Bona Fide Residence Test).
+The first is that they spend at least 330 full days in a 365 day period that is normally the tax year outside of the US (this is called the Physical Presence Test), and the second is that they are a permanent resident in another country (this is called the Bona Fide Residence Test).

-Expats who earn over $100,000 and who rent their home abroad can additionally exclude a proportion of their housing expenses by claiming the Foreign Housing Exclusion.
-Both the Foreign Earned Income Exclusion and the Foreign Housing Exclusion can be claimed on IRS Form 2555.
+Expats who earn over $100,000 and who rent their home abroad can additionally exclude a proportion of their housing expenses by claiming the Foreign Housing Exclusion (or the Foreign Housing Deduction for self-employed expats).
+Both the Foreign Earned Income Exclusion and the Foreign Housing Exclusion (and Deduction) can be claimed on IRS Form 2555.